SevdaPruitt/Credit_Risk_Analysis/README.md

 ![EasyEnsembleAdaBoost.png](images/EasyEnsembleAdaBoost.png)

 ## Summary
 I have made the best use of data in hand and the available machine learning models.
-In all the algoriths above, has been high. <br>
+In all the algoriths above, F1 score has been high. <br>
-F1 score ,F-measure is an evaluation metric for a classification defined as the harmonic mean of precision and recall.
+F-measure is an evaluation metric for a classification defined as the harmonic mean of precision and recall.
 The value of F-measure(F1-score) reaches the best value at 1 and the worst value at 0.
 F1-score 1 represents the perfect accuracy and recall of the model. <br>
 Further studies and research might be needed for more information.